Getting started with NubOps

 2. Click on “Set current” to enable the NubOps Demo project

-4. The Demo environment data should take less than 1 minute to load.
-Click “Close” once it’s done
+4. The Demo environment data should take less than 30 seconds to load.
+Click “Dive in” once it’s done

-5. Close all the dialog windows and you should now see information in the Overview feature similar to the image below
+5. Close the projects window and you should now see information in the Overview feature similar to the image below

 Overview